Majority of global businesses are getting fond of hiring remote employees and outsourced workers from lower-cost countries.

 Despite outsourcing for decades, Brazil has just started to outsource in 2017 with its breakthrough Outsourcing law.
-Other than this, its political and economic climate remains stable and growing.
+Other than this, it possesses a fairly stable political climate and an improving business culture.

-The World Bank’s Political Stability Index in 2019 placed Brazil in a better position than in India and the Philippines.
-The government even takes extra measures to strengthen the country’s business ecosystem and boost its outsourcing industry.
+The World Bank’s Political Stability Index 2023 placed Brazil in a better position than in India and the Philippines.
+The Brazilian government even takes extra measures to strengthen the country’s business ecosystem and boost its outsourcing industry.

-Not only that, it even regulates strict data protection to both local and foreign entities investing in the country through the General Personal Data Protection Act (LGPD).
+Not only that, it even regulates strict data protection for both local and foreign entities investing in the country through the General Personal Data Protection Act (LGPD).

 Exceptional team collaboration

-Companies that outsource to Brazil can assure a smoother collaboration with their remote teams.
+Companies that outsource to Brazil can ensure a smoother collaboration with their remote teams.

 As mentioned, Brazil is only up to four hours ahead of the United States.
 This makes it easier for US clients to reach out either through phone or communication tools such as Zoom since they technically work within their clients’ office hours.

 What’s more, Brazilian graduates are taught to communicate in English starting from their youth.
-With this, communication won’t be a difficult thing for both the client and the outsourcing team.
+With this, communication won’t be difficult for both the client and the outsourcing team.

 Lastly, future workers are taught about the work culture in the US.
 This is why the country is culturally compatible with the US.